fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 In this example:

 1. First, we extract a transaction table from the document
-2. Then, we analyze that extracted data to find the most frequent merchant and maximum transaction amount
+2. Then, we analyze the extracted data to find the most frequent merchant and the maximum transaction amount

 By targeting the second set of queries specifically at the `_transactions` field, we get more accurate results and simplify the LLM's task.

 // continued...
 ````

-The post's content seemed bascially sound, though its structure was a bit list-happy.
-All my comments represented manageble improvements:
+The post's content seemed basically sound, though its structure was a bit list-happy.
+All my comments represented manageable improvements:

 ![image](https://github.com/user-attachments/assets/27890192-d46c-4535-aa74-f3ae19c81b96)

 So all in all, I'll be using AIs for writing blog posts in the near future, while taking a more cautious exploratory approach with AIs and docs.
 Now, I'm aware I'm biased: I'm a documentarian first and foremost, so I hold my docs to a higher standard of accuracy than I do feature-release blog post announcements.
-That said, I'm fairly confident my results also mimick others' experience.
+That said, I'm fairly confident my results also mimic others' experience.
 LLMs are better at writing generalized content and can still fall down in situations where rigorous, detailed accuracy is important.

 Next up, I'll post about my efforts to systematize writing AI-assisted blog posts using a paid Claude account.